PBLab/neural_collision_detection/scripts/README.md

 ## Blender:
     overlay_collisions.py
-		Takes a loaded Blender neuron and overlays the collisions data on top of it for display purposes.
+        Takes a loaded Blender neuron and overlays the collisions data on top of it for display purposes. draw_collisions_on_tree.py
+		Assigns each collision detected through NCD to the neuronal tree it belongs to and renders it in 3D.

 ### Other:
 	plotter.py
 		Plots a general 2D array, using matplotlib.
 Not really needed right now.